Intevation/intelmq-webinput-csv/docs/User-Guide.md

 The CERTBund Rules expert bases its decision which Template to use solely on the event itself.
 Additional information can be added by the Webinput operator.

+#### With system-defined templates

+The templates are already configured on the server by the system administrator and the Webinput Operator chooses influences/chooses which template mailgen will use.

 Add a new input field to the Webinput Configuration like this:
 ```json
     "custom_input_fields": {